Our Approach to Product Safety

 At Clorox, your safety and that of your family, your pets and the environment is a top priority.
 How do we achieve that?
 We start with an evaluation of every product’s safety, efficacy and regulatory compliance before it ever makes it to store shelves.

-All products manufactured and distributed in the U.S. are subject to local, state and federal regulations.
-To comply, we perform safety testing, make labeling changes, and use only approved ingredients or formulations.
-For example, products classified as antimicrobials, such as disinfectants or sanitizers, are regulated by the U.S. Environmental Protection Agency, requiring every aspect of these products — including formulation, labeling and packaging — to undergo detailed review against predetermined criteria before approval for market.
+All products manufactured and distributed in the U.S. are subject to state and federal regulations.
+To comply, we perform safety testing and analyses, ensure that products contain appropriate labeling, and use only approved ingredients or formulations.
+For example, products classified as antimicrobials, such as disinfectants or sanitizers, are regulated by the U.S. Environmental Protection Agency, requiring every aspect of these products —including formulation, labeling and packaging —to undergo detailed review against predetermined criteria before approval for market.

 Clorox is committed to ending animal testing in our industry.
-We are, and will continue to be, relentless in our efforts to replace such testing.
+We are, and will continue to be, relentless in our efforts to replace such testing with non-animal alternatives that are still able to confirm the safety of our products.

-As part of our IGNITE strategy, launched in 2019, we made advocacy to advance the science in this area one of our key goals.
+As part of our IGNITE strategy, advocating to advance the science in this area is one of our key goals.
 Our vision is to eliminate the U.S. Environmental Protection Agency’s animal testing requirement for disinfecting products and replace it with non-animal alternatives.

 Since 1987, Clorox has been actively working toward a future where animal testing has no role in product development.
 We have a leadership role in the Society of Toxicology’s In Vitro and Alternative Methods Specialty Section, participate in the U.S. EPA’s working group for animal test replacements and are actively involved in U.S. government activities to develop predictive toxicity methods as alternatives.
 We also hold meetings with state regulatory agencies to facilitate acceptance of animal testing alternatives (currently referred to as New Approach Methodologies, or NAMs).
 We actively participate in trade association and nongovernmental organization efforts on NAMs and participated on the U.S. EPA science advisory panel on the evaluation of state-of-the art alternative methodologies.